► Facelift for 911 GT3 RS

 Will the GT3 RS get a manual gearbox option, like the updated 911 GT3?

-Our sources suggest the new 911 GT3 RS will launch in March 2018, but we’re likely to see the car in full before the end of 2017.
+Our sources suggest the new 911 GT3 RS will launch in March 2018, but we’re likely to see the car in full before the end of 2017, judging by our latest spy photos.

 Meanwhile, work continues on the 911’s next generation of models, due in 2019 – click here for our scoop dossier on the Porsche 992.